 When you read the word “drought,” what do you picture?

-In February of this year, Kenya declared their drought a national disaster.
+In February 2017, Kenya declared their drought a national disaster.
 Rivers have dried up leaving no water for crops or thirsty animals in some areas.
 Livestock have died, and entire communities have had to pick up and move in order to find water.
 Water is life – and without it, you die.

 On top of that, the drought has severely stunted the growth of the country's crops.
 And right now, that means less food for higher prices.
 So how can poor families survive?
 By rationing their meals to only one a day - if that.